JaedanC/PythonTutorial/docs/Challenges/Rot13.md

 So when you run the program ask for input with `> ` and then continuously output the encoding of what they type.

+Make sure that special characters are ignored.
+And make sure that captilisation is preserved in the output.

 ## Example

 ```bash